Table of Contents

-With 12th gen Intel Alder Lake desktop hardware already available in stores now, we’re eagerly awaiting for the platform to make its way into the laptop and ultrabook space as well.
+12th gen Intel Alder Lake desktop hardware was launched in 2021, and then quickly followed by the 12th-gen laptop and ultrabook mobile platform as well.

-It has been officially unveiled at CES 2022, and based on various leaks and the performance tests of the PC platform, we already have a rough idea of what to generally expect from Alder Lake laptop chips.
+The Alder Lake mobile platform was officially unveiled at CES 2022, and in the meantime, we’ve reviewed various designs and products, so we know what to generally expect from Alder Lake laptop chips.

-I’m going to take you through what we know so far, and add in my own thoughts, to help you decide whether you should still get a new laptop based on the 2021 hardware, or rather wait for the next-gen products to be available in stores later this year.
-(BTW, AMD Ryzen 6000 Rembrandt was also launched at the same time).
+I’m going to take you through what we know so far, and add in my own thoughts, to help you decide whether you should get an Alder Lake laptop at this point, or rather wait for the next-iteration of Intel 13th-gen Rocket Lake products to be available in stores somewhere next year.

 Intel 12th-gen Alder Lake platform

-Unlike with Tiger Lake and previous mobile platforms, Alder Lake is Intel’s first iteration of a Big.Little platform, an approach common in recent years for smartphones and tablets, as well as something implemented on recent Apple products built on Apple M1 silicon.
+Unlike with Tiger Lake and previous mobile platforms, Alder Lake is Intel’s first take of a Big.Little platform, an approach common in recent years for smartphones and tablets, as well as something implemented on recent Apple products built on Apple M1/M2 silicon.

 In simple words, Big.Little means that bigger and higher performance cores are paired with smaller and more efficient cores in a single processor.
 The Big cores are meant to fire when demanding loads require increased processing power, and rest dormant otherwise.
 At the same time, the Little cores are active all the time and either in charge of efficiently running everyday demands, or helping out the Big cores with the taxing chores, based on the requirement.